 - 1.1 Taking advantage of the new power available to parish councils, granted through the Localism Act 2011, Holmer and Shelwick Parish Council as a qualifying body applied for the parish to be designated as a neighbourhood planning area (Figure 1).
-This designation was approved by Herefordshire Council in February 2017 - 1.2 This is the Regulation 16 Draft of our neighbourhood development plan (NDP).
-This is an important stage in the NDP's preparation being the final formal consultation stage, details of how to comment on the NDP and how you can get involved in the process can be found in Chapter 8.
-When complete our plan will give local people more say on the future development of the area by helping to guide, control and promote development. - 1.3 Put together by parish councillors and volunteers our neighbourhood development plan has reached an important stage and we want to hear your views.
-If you look at Chapter 8 at the end of the plan you will see how you can make a response to this draft plan. - 1.4 The neighbourhood development plan is structured in the following way: - Chapter 2 A Neighbourhood Development Plan for Holmer and Shelwick sets out the background to the neighbourhood development and describes why the Parish Council think it important we use this power.
+This designation was approved by Herefordshire Council in February 2017 - 1.2 This is the Referendum Draft of our neighbourhood development plan (NDP).
+This is the penultimate stage in the NDP's preparation.
+All those eligible to vote in the parish can have their say on whether or not the NDP becomes part of the development plan for the area.
+The vote will be held on January 30th 2019.
+If the vote is a "yes" Herefordshire Council will then make the NDP part of the development plan for the County. - 1.3 The neighbourhood development plan is structured in the following way:

+Chapter 2 - A Neighbourhood Development Plan for Holmer and Shelwick sets out the background to the neighbourhood development and describes why the Parish Council think it important we use this power.

-Chapter 3 - How long will it take to finalise the plan? sets out the neighbourhood plan preparation process defined by government that we must follow to prepare a neighbourhood development plan and shows our intended timetable for getting through this process.
+Chapter 3 - Preparing the plan sets out the neighbourhood plan preparation process that we must follow to prepare a neighbourhood development plan and shows our intended timetable for getting through this process.